ValterH/graphs-for-synthetic-relational-data-generation/README.md

 synthesising entire databases has received less attention.
 A primary limitation of these methods is their struggle to preserve the relationships between different tables within the database.

->In this project explicitly model the relationships between tables by leveraging a graph representation of our data.
+In this project we explicitly model the relationships between tables by leveraging a graph representation of the data.

 Installation
 ------------